webhintio/hint/packages/rule-http-compression/README.md

 ## Can the rule be configured?

 You can override the defaults by specifying what type of compression you don't want the rule to check for.
-This can be done for the `target` (main page) and/or the `resources` the rule determines should be served compressed, using the following format:
+This can be done for the `html` (main page) and/or the `resources` the rule determines should be served compressed, using the following format: